search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-The reinstatement business definition is the process of having your business go from being in bad standing to being in good standing with the government.
+The reinstatement business definition is the process of having a business move from bad standing to good standing with the government.

 A business applies for reinstatement if someone dissolves the business.
 Dissolution can occur if the government or someone else revokes the business’s permission to operate.
 After dissolution, the business is no longer in legal existence.
 This happens if the business owner didn’t file the annual report within a certain amount of time.
 Or it can happen if the business owner didn’t pay the annual registration fees.
 In some cases, the business owner may have dissolved the business and then later changed their mind and applied for reinstatement.